Table of Contents

-The overriding objective in structuring or restructuring your accounts payable department is preventing fraud through the separation of duties both inside and outside the accounts payable department structure.
+- Preventing fraud through the separation of duties both inside and outside the accounts payable department structure.
 Proper segregation of duties is a requirement for good internal controls.
-Another objective is matching responsibilities and roles with a redefined automated accounts payable process workflow.

 Although achieving strong internal controls is the goal for businesses of all sizes, it’s more difficult for smaller businesses.
 Startups and businesses with a limited number of employees can’t separate duties to the extent that larger, more established companies can.
 As they’re growing, startups will hire to adequately staff departments, achieving better internal controls.